ualberta-cmput301/ualberta-cmput301.github.io/content/archive/class_participation_exer_march29_Factory_Method_Pattern.md

 - Application and Document superclasses
 - And an actual application would make these:
     - Add MyApplication and MyDocument subclasses
-    - add YourApplication and YourDocument subclasses
+    - Add YourApplication and YourDocument subclasses

 Write a general newDocument method in Application that ultimately instantiates a MyDocument if your application is a MyApplication.